webrecorder/browsertrix/README.md

 The docs cover deploying Browsertrix in different environments using Kubernetes, from a single-node setup to scalable clusters in the cloud.

-Previously, Browsertrix also supported Docker Compose and podman-based deployment.
-This has been deprecated due to the complexity of maintaining feature parity across different setups, and with various Kubernetes deployment options being available and easy to deploy, even on a single machine.
+Early on, Browsertrix also supported Docker Compose and podman-based deployment.
+This was deprecated due to the complexity of maintaining feature parity across different setups, and with various Kubernetes deployment options being available and easy to deploy, even on a single machine.

 Making deployment of Browsertrix as easy as possible remains a key goal, and we welcome suggestions for how we can further improve our Kubernetes deployment options.

 If you are looking to just try running a single crawl, you may want to try [Browsertrix Crawler](https://github.com/webrecorder/browsertrix-crawler) first to test out the crawling capabilities.

-## Development Status
+## Contributing

-Browsertrix is currently in a beta, though the system and backend API is fairly stable, we are working on many additional features.
+Though the system and backend API is fairly stable, we are working on many additional features.

-Additional developer documentation is available at [https://docs.browsertrix.com/develop](https://docs.browsertrix.com/develop/)

 Please see the GitHub issues and [this GitHub Project](https://github.com/orgs/webrecorder/projects/9) for our current project plan and tasks.

+Guides for getting started with local development are available at [docs.browsertrix.com/develop](https://docs.browsertrix.com/develop/)

 ## License